Morrisdata/Python_for_Data_I/README.md

 # Python for Data Workshop
 This workshop is meant to help someone break into programming using Python and data.
-The material covered is in a crash course fashion and is by no means comprehensive the materials covered are a "best of". | is up to an individual to work with other courses outside of this workshop in order to get a full breadth of knowledge.
-If you have not already heard of these resources and are new to python I would use them in conjunction with what you learn hear as they compliment eachother.
+The material covered is in a crash course fashion and is by no means comprehensive the materials covered are a "best of".

+It is up to an individual to work with other courses outside of this workshop in order to get a full breadth of knowledge.
+If you have not already heard of these resources and are new to python I would use them in conjunction with what you learn here as they compliment eachother.

 |Homework|
 |:-------|